-As of March 31, 2014, over 90% of our female employees who have taken maternity leave have also taken child-care leave and all have returned to work at the conclusion of their leave periods.
-To encourage male employees to also take child-care leave, we allow the use of expired paid days off for child-care leave.
+As of March 31, 2015, 100% of UACJ employees who have taken maternity leave have also taken child-care leave and 91% have returned to work at the conclusion of their leave periods.
+To encourage male employees to also take child-care leave, we allow expired paid days off to be used for child-care.

 Furthermore, to encourage them to participate in child care, we revised our rules on personal days off to allow up to five non-contiguous days off within the first month following the birth of a child.
-In fiscal 2014, 10 female employees and one male employee took child-care leave.
+In fiscal 2014, 7 female employees and one male employee took child-care leave.
 Going forward, we will continue with our efforts to help employees fulfill both their work and home responsibilities.